| Samantha Baglot (MSc, PhD Student)

 - Website design by: Luis Bolanos

-- Funded by: UBC Faculty of Medicine’s Graduate Student Initiative, UBC Neuroscience Department, CAN 2018 Neuroscience Advocacy and Outreach Award
+- Funded by: UBC Faculty of Medicine’s Graduate Student Initiative, UBC Neuroscience Department, CAN 2018 Neuroscience Advocacy and Outreach Award, and UofC GSA Quality Money Program

-- Project organization by: Samantha Baglot, Jordan Shimell, Naila Kuhlmann, and the Neuroscience GSA
+- Project organization by: Samantha Baglot, Naila Kuhlmann, Jordan Shimell, and the UBC Neuroscience GSA

 Images are labeled for reuse, but may NOT be modified or sold.